boennecd/psqn-va-ex/README.md

 We start with univariate random effects.
 Here we can compare with the adaptive Gauss-Hermite quadrature implementation and the Laplace implementation in the `lme4` package.
-First we assign the seeds we will use.
+First, we assign the seeds we will use.

 ``` r